Page Content

 Didactic training

 Obstetrics Hospitalist Fellowship didactics will occur on Thursday.
-Fellows will participate in Department of Obstetrics and Gynecology Grand Rounds, Maternal Boards Multidisciplinary Case Conference, obstetric anesthesia didactics, neonatology didactics, and pertinent maternal fetal medicine didactics and journal clubs.
+Fellows will participate in SOGH fellow didactics, Department of Obstetrics and Gynecology Grand Rounds/Quality and safety, obstetric anesthesia didactics, neonatology didactics, and journal clubs.
 During these times, you will be excused from clinical duties.

-Fellows also complete the necessary graduate courses, twelve credit hours, in order to complete the Center for Clinical and Translational Science (CCaTS) Post-Doctoral Certificate Program.
+Fellows also complete the necessary graduate courses in the Mayo Clinic Graduate School of Biomedical Sciences and the Department of Obstetrics and Gynecology.
 You must maintain a minimum GPA of 3.0 on a 4.0 scale as required by the Mayo Clinic Graduate School of Biomedical Sciences.
-The curriculum consists of seven required credits and five elective credits.
 You will also take a six-week graduate-level pelvic anatomy course.

 Research training